 What carriers need to consider

 No matter who you’re hauling freight for, inspect your shipment before it’s loaded onto your truck.
 Check for damage, shortages, and anything else you may be held responsible for.
 This is especially true if you’re hauling for a freight forwarder.
 When you deal with a freight forwarder, many more hands have handled the freight by the time it is loaded.
-Inspections can take a little time out of your schedule at pickups, so be sure to build that time into your schedule.
+Inspections can take a bit of time at pickup, so be sure to build that time into your schedule.

-Another thing to consider is that brokers and forwarders don’t have to pay you until the customer pays them.
+Another thing to consider is that neither brokers nor forwarders are required to pay you until the customer pays them.
 You might get paid much later than anticipated unless you choose to factor your freight invoices.

-Whatever type of loads you’re looking for, using load boards is an excellent way to make sure you always know where your next load is coming from.
-They can also help you avoid deadhead time and ensure your trucking business runs as efficiently and profitably as possible.
-Check out the Truckstop.com Load Board today or get in touch and schedule a demo.
-We want to help you make your trucking business a success.
+Whatever type of loads you’re looking for, whether you prefer working with brokers or freight forwarders, using load boards is an excellent way to make sure you always know where your next load is coming from.
+They can also help you avoid deadhead time and ensure that your trucking business runs as efficiently and profitably as possible.
+Check out the Truckstop Load Board today or sign up to get started.
+We are here to help you make your trucking business a success.